 Lisa’s paintings have been featured in solo and group exhibitions in museums and galleries throughout the USA and internationally including The Hunderton Art Museum, Clinton, NJ, Butters Gallery, Portland, OR, Susan Eley Fine Arts, NY, NY, Causey Contemporary, NY, NY, The Curator Gallery, NY, NY, Rosenfeld Gallery, Philadelphia, PA, Therese A. Maloney Art Gallery, College of Saint Elizabeth, Morristown, NJ, Pallazo Dell’Annunziata, Matera, Italy and R&F Gallery, Kingston, NY.

 Lisa is a core instructor for R&F Handmade Paints in Kingston, NY and a workshop instructor for Gamblin Artists Colors.
 She is an annual presenter and instructor at the International Encaustic Conference in Provincetown, MA and teaches workshops in both encaustic and oil and cold wax mediums throughout the U.S.

 Student Cancellation Policy:

-Students will receive a full refund of tuition if a request to withdraw is received by Amanda Jolley, Studio Joy no later than 7 days prior to the first day of the workshop.
+Students will receive a full refund of tuition less any transaction fees incurred if a request to withdraw is received by Amanda Jolley, Studio Joy no later than 7 days prior to the first day of the workshop.
 Request to withdraw from a course less than 7 days prior to the first class session will not be eligible for refunds.